 Calandrinia spectabilis is a spectacular, shrubby perennial, up to 8 inches (20 cm) tall, with succulent, light to mid-green, diamond-shaped leaves.
-They are with soft hairs and smooth margins.
-The flowers are bright magenta, poppy shaped and rise above the foliage on up to 2 feet (60 cm) long stalks.
+The leaves have soft hair and smooth margins.
+Flowers are poppy-shaped, bright magenta, and rise above the foliage on up to 2 feet (60 cm) long stalks.
 Flower production starts in spring and continues until fall.

 USDA hardiness zones 8a to 10b: from 10 °F (−12.2 °C) to 40 °F (+4.4 °C).